Gut Health is key to our overall wellbeing!

 SIBO is a condition of the gut where an overgrowth of bacteria from the large intestine are found in the small intestine (where you absorb all your nutrients).
-This excess of bacteria causes hydrogen, methane or hydrogen sulphide gas production which mimic irritable bowel symptoms and can cause damage to the intestinal wall.
+This excess of bacteria causes hydrogen, methane or hydrogen sulphide gas production which mimic irritable bowel symptoms and can cause damage to the intestinal wall causing permeability issues.
 While these bacteria naturally occur throughout the digestive tract, the highest concentrations are intended to be located in the large intestine.
-SIBO symptoms are chronic and patients can experience flatulence and bloating which lasts months and even decades before diagnosis!
+SIBO symptoms are chronic and patients can experience flatulence, stomach pain and bloating which lasts months and even decades before diagnosis!

 See our blog – SIBO – Small Intestinal Bacterial Overgrowth!!

 Parasites are organisms that live in or on a host, they can survive throughout the body however prefer the intestinal wall.
-Most parasites go unrecognised with no signs or symptoms of distress in the body and range from microscopic organisms like pinworm, hookworm and whipworm.
-Two of the most common parasitic infections which most people have never heard of are Dientamoeba fragilis and Blastocystis hominis, which other than aggressive Giardia and Cryptosporidium can show little to no signs of discomfort.
-But for some infection is recognised through typical symptoms such as bloating, cramping, constipation or the opposite, even food sensitivities and skin disorders.
+Most parasites go unrecognised with no signs or symptoms of distress in the body and can also include worms!
+Dientamoeba fragilis is a common parasite, as are Giardia and Cryptosporidium.
+But for some infection, is recognised through typical symptoms such as bloating, cramping, constipation or the opposite, even food sensitivities, skin disorders and rashes.
 They can live for years undiagnosed.

 See our blog – Are You Hosting Parasites?

 Helicobacter Pylori (H Pylori) is a gram-negative bacterium which invades the human stomach affecting almost half the population and is well known as a very resilient pathogen.
 Surviving in the acid environment of the stomach, H Pylori is a stomach pathogen and can live inside the human body for decades and years as opposed to days or weeks.
 They can damage the mucus layer, resulting in ulcers, gastritis and possible stomach cancer.
-H Pylori should certainly be ruled out as a driver in inflammation and digestive issues.
+H Pylori should certainly be ruled out as a driver in inflammation, digestive issues and some chronic diseases, as it can interfere with nutrient absorption.
 Proven to be contagious, there can be serious side effects and symptoms of hosting the bacteria or there can be none at all.
 Beltching, vomiting, bloating, stomach pain and excessive burping are just a few symptoms associated with H Pylori.